-URS independent audit of Global Green Plan confirms that its GreenPower product, GreenSwitch, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.3.
+URS' independent audit of Integral Energy confirms that its GreenPower product, Business Green, is in accordance with the requirements of the National GreenPower Accreditation Document, Version 3.4.
+Key data relevant to the audit is presented in the following tables.